THE HOUSE BUNTING

 • 162 bird species

-Five Spanish birders and nature enthusiasts travel in a van beyond the Arctic Circle through the Finnish and Norwegian Lapland to connect with the wildlife of the tundra and taiga, camping under the midnight sun and surrounded by reindeer herds.
+Five Spanish birders and nature enthusiasts traveled in a van beyond the Arctic Circle through the Finnish and Norwegian Lapland to connect with the wildlife of the tundra and taiga, camping under the midnight sun and surrounded by reindeer herds.

 Kenya 2024 Human-Wildlife Conflict